What We're Working On

 WordPress Docs Sprints - Now Monthly!

-The WordPress Seattle Meetup is now going to hold monthly WordPress Documentation Improvement Meetups, so watch the Meetup site for the next installment in December.
+The WordPress Seattle Meetup is now going to hold monthly WordPress Documentation Improvement Meetups, so watch the Meetup site for the next installment.